 The problem with open-ended answers, however, is that they’re hard to measure.
-Raw data, such as written customer feedback, needs to be structured before it can be ‘measured’ or analyzed.
-And the only way to structure this data is by reading every open-ended response and tagging them.
-But, imagine if you have thousands of NPS scores to analyze and new batches every week.
-How are you going to cope with all those sleepless nights?!
+Raw data, such as customer feedback, needs to be structured before it can be ‘measured’ or analyzed.
+One way to structure this data is by reading every open-ended response and tagging them.

 In this article, we’ll present you with an answer to your customer feedback analysis problems.
 What is customer feedback analysis?
 Why is it important?
 How can you gain actionable insights?
 And most importantly, how can artificial intelligence help?
 Read from start to finish, or skip to one of the sections below: